- Distance: 3.0 miles roundtrip

 To continue the hike walk to the west in the old roadbed through the snow shed and proceed through Tunnel 6, the longest tunnel, carved out of the rock by the Chinese workers after two years of hard labor.
 It’s a good idea to bring a strong flashlight because the tunnel is dark and littered with large rocks and water puddles.
 About half way through the tunnel shine the light up to the ceiling of the tunnel.
 The old access shaft going to the surface above the tunnel can be observed.
 Continue to the end of the tunnel that comes out in the parking area across from Donner Ski Ranch.
-Continue walking west in the parking lot and then go left up the dirt road to Old Van Norden Rd.
-Turn right on the road and go down about 30 yards and then cross the road and explore the area south of the road.
+Continue walking west in the parking lot and then go left up the dirt road to Old Donner Summit Rd.
+Turn right on the road and go down about 30-40 yards and then cross the road and explore the area south of the road.
 This is the site of the original Summit Hotel and you will see old foundations and lots of glass and crockery relics in the dirt.
-Once you are done exploring head east on the road and cross the paved Mount Judah road and follow the road past the entrance to Mary lake and the PCT trailhead.
+Once you are done exploring head east on the road and cross the paved Sugar Bowl road and follow the road past the entrance to Mary lake and the PCT trailhead.
 You will come out in the parking lot of the Sugar Bowl Academy.
-Just behind the old maintenace shed you will see the metal covered cement cap on top of the verticle access shaft that was used to dig Tunnel 6.
-Proceed across Old Highway 40 and carefully walk west keeping an eye out for cars.
+Just behind the old maintenace shed on the left you will see the metal covered cement cap on top of the vertical access shaft that was used to dig Tunnel 6.
+Proceed carefully across Old Highway 40 and carefully walk west keeping an eye out for cars.